 Faculty of Education

-Deb Kapp, BA, HBFA, BEd, has been teaching Dance at L.B.Pearson School for the Arts, London, Ontario for the past 18 years.
-L.B.Pearson is an Arts Enriched school, where students from ages 8 to 14 study and learn through all the Arts.
-The Dance program is a comprehensive program.
+Debra Kapp, BA, HBFA, BEd, has been teaching Dance at L.B.Pearson School for the Arts, London, Ontario since 1991.
+L.B.Pearson is an Arts Enriched school and the Dance program is a comprehensive program.
 She is a graduate of York University’s Dance Program (1979).
-Deb taught ballet and Creative Dance at the Thornhill School of Ballet.
-Deb is co-author of “Action Pak: Dance Education Resources for Teachers”.
-Deb has been writing Dance curriculum for the Thames Valley District School Board and regularly presents workshops for teachers on how to teach Dance in the school setting.
+Debra is co author of “Action Pak: Dance Education Resources for Teachers”.
+Debra writes Dance curriculum for TVDSB and presents workshops all over on how to teach Dance in the school setting.

 Visual Arts Clinician

 Shauna Daley is an artist and a teacher.
-She graduated from Brock University with an Honours degree in Visual Arts and then went on to complete her Bachelor of Education degree at Brock.
-Shauna is interested in completing her Master’s degree in Art Education with a focus on Critical Creative Thinking and Drawing.
-She has worked as a Visual Arts Educator with the Niagara Falls Art Gallery teaching visual art lessons underpinned with cross-curricular expectations in schools across the region.
-She has also opened her own art studio in Grimsby, Ontario where approximately two hundred students from the community cycle through her programs.
+She graduated from Brock University with an Honours degree in Visual Arts and then went on to complete her Bachelor of Education degree also at Brock.
+Shauna then completed her Master’s degree in Art Education with a focus on Critical/Creative Thinking and Drawing, and has worked as a Visual Arts Educator throughout the region.
+Shauna teaches visual art lessons underpinned with cross-curricular expectations in schools as well as therapeutic art workshops for varying groups.
+She also has her own art studio in Grimsby, Ontario where approximately two hundred and fifty students from the community cycle through her art programming.